RediIbra/booking-menagment/README.md

 To run project in server you need to install java package. "mvn clean install" you can run it with:"mvn clean install"

 You can change the backend depend on what information you want to show, also you need to create Db to run the project.
+In this project we take main informations from an EXCEL file!

 THIS BACKEND IS JUST FOR DEMO PURPOSE!!!